hermangroup/docs/masternodes/setup.rst

 ===================

-A Historia address with a single unspent transaction output (UTXO) of exactly 1000 HISTORIA is required to operate a masternode.
-Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the masternode can be included in the deterministic list.
-A masternode can be started from a hardware wallet or the official Historia Core wallet, although a hardware wallet is highly recommended to enhance security and protect yourself against hacking.
-This guide will describe the steps for both hardware wallets and Historia Core.
+A Historia address with a single unspent transaction output (UTXO) of exactly 100 or 5000 HTA is required to operate a masternode depending on the masternode role you choose.
+Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file.
+A masternode can be started from the official Historia Core wallet.
+This guide will describe the steps for Historia Core.

 Option 1: Sending from Historia Core wallet
 -------------------------------------------